canonical/k8s-snap/tests/integration/README.md

 ## Overview

 End to end tests are written in Python.
-They are built on top of a [Harness](./tests/conftest.py) fixture so that they can run on multiple environments like LXD, Multipass, Juju, or the local machine.
+They are built on top of a [Harness](./tests/conftest.py) fixture so that they can run on multiple environments like LXD, Multipass, or Juju.

 End to end tests can be configured using environment variables.
 You can see all available options in [./tests/config.py](./tests/config.py).